 The Psychology of Contrarian Investing

-The Pain of Being Early: Markets can stay irrational longer than you can stay solvent, as Keynes noted.
+The Pain of Being Early: Markets can stay irrational longer than you can stay solvent.
 But more subtly, markets can make you doubt your sanity before proving you right.
-Every contrarian investor has stories of positions that tested their conviction for years before paying off.

-The Temptation to Give Up: The hardest moment in contrarian investing isn’t when you enter the position — it’s when the pain peaks and everyone thinks you’re wrong.
+The Temptation to Give Up: The hardest moment isn't when you enter the position — it's when the pain peaks and everyone thinks you're wrong.
 This is usually, cruelly, right before the turn.

 Conclusion: Thoughtful Opposition